AI-academic/AI-academic.github.io/README.md

   - label: "Cornell hopes to turn cheating into a teachable moment"
     url: "https://www.insidehighered.com/news/students/academics/..."
 ---
-Body prose, in markdown.
+Body text, in markdown.
 ```

-`date` and `briefing` are separate on purpose: an issue routinely carries news from the preceding week.
+`date` and `briefing` are separate for a reason: an issue routinely carries news from the preceding week.
 Topic and organization pages sort by when the news happened; briefing pages gather by when it was published.

 `related` is optional and reciprocal.
-Name another item's slug and both items show a link to the other, so a pairing is recorded once — on whichever item was written second — and never has to be maintained in two places.
-Two related items are usually plenty; the line is for a reader who wants the earlier story, not a see-also index.
+Naming another item's slug causes both items to show a link to the other, so a pairing is recorded once and on whichever item was written second, and never has to be maintained in two places.
+Two related items are usually plenty; the link is for a reader who wants the earlier story, not a see-also index.

 ## What is where